kristjanrunar/gettingandcleaning/codebook.md

 #Code Book

 Subject_ID: Integer between 1 and 30.
-This is the id for the participant
+This is the id for the participant.

 Activity: This is the name of the activity